mitch-haraldsson/greenLicense/README.md

 #### Issuing a license
 _System ID is only applicable for license version 2.
 Version 1 does not need a system ID_

-To get the system ID for your system, simply
+To get the ID for your system, simply
 - run the IDGenerator
 - choose `MAC` from the `selector` on the left
 - copy the key from the text box on the right